hunter-teacher-cert/currdev-work-AliseBraick/00_standards.md

 # Session 00: 09/01

 ### 7-8.IC.2 Evaluate the impact of laws or regulations on the development and use of computing technologies and digital information.
+Context:
+The above standard was addressed when students had to add images to their website.
+It is crucial for students  to understand the rules governing how to legally use content they find on the web.